 Section 162(m) of the Code ("Section 162(m)") generally disallows a tax deduction to a public corporation for annual compensation in excess of \$1 million paid to its principal executive officer and the three other most highly compensated named executive officers (excluding the principal financial officer).
-Compensation that qualifies as "performance-based" is excluded for purposes of calculating the amount of compensation subject to the \$1 million limit.
-In addition, in the case of a privately held corporation that becomes a public corporation, the \$1 million limit generally does not apply to compensation paid pursuant to a compensation plan or agreement that existed prior to the initial public offering during a limited transition period following such public offering.
+In the case of a privately held corporation that becomes a public corporation, the \$1 million limit generally does not apply to compensation paid pursuant to a compensation plan or agreement that existed prior to the initial public offering during a limited transition period following such public offering.
 That transition period expired for us at our 2016 annual meeting of stockholders.
-Since the expiration of the transition period described above, the compensation programs.
-At our 2016 annual meeting of stockholders approved the material terms of our 2012 Omnibus Incentive Plan, consistent with the requirements of the performance-based compensation exemption under Section 162(m).
-As a result, the compensation committee may grant awards under our 2012 Omnibus Incentive Plan that are intended to be exempt from Section 162(m).
+In addition, for taxable years beginning before January 1, 2018, compensation that qualifies as "performance-based" is excluded for purposes of calculating the amount of compensation subject to the \$1 million limit.
+Since the expiration of the transition period described above, the compensation committee has considered the potential deductibility of the compensation payable under our programs when evaluating and establishing our executive compensation programs.
 However, the compensation committee believes that its primary responsibility is to provide a compensation program that attracts, retains and rewards the executives necessary for our success.
-Accordingly, and in furtherance of that responsibility, the compensation committee may, in its judgment, authorize compensation that is not intended to be exempt from Section 162(m) or that may otherwise be limited as to tax deductibility.
+Accordingly, and in furtherance of that responsibility, the compensation committee may, in its judgment, authorize compensation that may otherwise be limited as to tax deductibility.

-The compensation committee considers the accounting implications of significant compensation decisions, including decisions that relate to our equity incentive plans and programs.
+The compensation committee also considers the accounting implications of significant compensation decisions, including decisions that relate to our equity incentive plans and programs.
 If accounting standards change, we may revise certain programs to appropriately align accounting expenses of our equity awards with our overall executive compensation philosophy and objectives.